8090-inc/xrx-core/tts/README.md

 ## Technical Notes

-### TTS Encoding
-- The system works with PCM 16-bit encoding.
-- The sample rate for all models is 16000Hz.
-If a model uses a different sample rate, the audio should be resampled to 16000Hz.

 ### Input Limitations
 - In [main.py](https://github.com/8090-inc/xrx/blob/main/tts/app/main.py), there is a limit set to the maximum input length sent to the TTS API, which is 4000 characters.
 This can be adjusted if the TTS API has smaller limits.